Transferring Genes Using Microinjection

 DNA, or deoxyribonucleic acid, is the hereditary material in humans and almost all other organisms.
 Nearly every cell in a person’s body has the same DNA.
-Most DNA is located in the cell nucleus (where it is called nuclear DNA), but a small amount of DNA can also be found in the mitochondria, where it is called mitochondrial DNA or mtDNA.
+Most DNA is located in the cell nucleus (where it is called nuclear DNA), but a small amount of DNA can be found in the mitochondria, called mitochondrial DNA or mtDNA.

 The Process of DNA Microinjection

-Following DNA injection, the ovum is transferred into the oviduct of a recipient female, or foster mother, that has been induced by mating with a vasectomized male.
+In mice, the fertilized eggs are harvested from a female.
+The DNA is then microinjected into the eggs, and the eggs are re-implanted into a pseudopregnant female mouse (the ovum is transferred into the oviduct of a recipient female, or foster mother, that has been induced by mating with a vasectomized male).

 The University of California (San Diego) Moore's Cancer Center Research and Training Center reports over 80% survival rate for transgenic mouse implants.